-The borrowing was approved by the Commission in Order No. 26,230 dated March 29, 2019 in DW 18-138.
-The Company also began construction on its portion of the Southern New Hampshire Regional Water Project ("SNHRWP") including appurtenant infrastructure and improvements to its core water system.
-The SNHRWP will provide water from Manchester through Derry and Salem to the HAWC core system and ultimately to Plaistow.
-The SNHRWP is projected to be placed in service beginning in 2020.
-The total cost of the SNHRWP is projected to amount to \$4,963,237, of which the State of NH is projected to contribute \$4,070,737.
-While the costs are estimated, all of the plant will be known and measureable during the course of the proceeding.
-As such, the Company proposes to replace the estimated costs with actual costs when such costs become known and measureable.
-The contribution of \$4,070,737 results in related projected taxes of \$1,102,356.
-The projected taxes of \$1,102,356 are being borrowed from the DGWTF.
-The borrowing was approved by the Commission in Order No. 26,407 dated September 28, 2020 in DW 19-147.
-The Company has also taken advantage of low interest rates provided by the NH DGWTF.
-The Company has also accepted additional paid in capital to improve cash flow, pay for capital replacements / improvements and better balance the capital structure.
-HAWC's shareholder has a long history of contributing additional paid in capital including \$400,000, \$400,000 and \$500,000 in 2017, 2018 & 2019 respectively.
-Also, in 2019, HAWC's shareholder committed to contributing a total of at least \$750,000 to HAWC during 2019 - 2021.
+1 The borrowing was approved by the Commission in Order No. 26,230 dated 2 March 29, 2019 in DW 18-138.
+The Company also began construction on its 3 portion of the Southern New Hampshire Regional Water Project ("SNHRWP") 4 including appurtenant infrastructure and improvements to its core water system.
+5 The SNHRWP will provide water from Manchester through Derry and Salem to 6 the HAWC core system and ultimately to Plaistow.
+The SNHRWP is projected to 7 be placed in service beginning in 2020.
+The total cost of the SNHRWP is 8 projected to amount to \$4,963,237, of which the State of NH is projected to 9 contribute \$4,070,737.
+While the costs are estimated, all of the plant will be 10 known and measureable during the course of the proceeding.
+As such, the 11 Company proposes to replace the estimated costs with actual costs when such 12 costs become known and measureable.
+The contribution of \$4,070,737 results in 13 related projected taxes of \$1,102,356.
+The projected taxes of \$1,102,356 are 14 being borrowed from the DGWTF.
+The borrowing was approved by the 15 Commission in Order No. 26,407 dated September 28, 2020 in DW 19-147.
+The 16 Company has also taken advantage of low interest rates provided by the NH 17 DGWTF.
+The Company has also accepted additional paid in capital to improve 18 cash flow, pay for capital replacements / improvements and better balance the 19 capital structure.
+HAWC's shareholder has a long history of contributing 20 additional paid in capital including \$400,000, \$400,000 and \$500,000 in 2017, 21 2018 & 2019 respectively.
+Also, in 2019, HAWC's shareholder committed to

+1 contributing a total of at least \$750,000 to HAWC during 2019 - 2021.
 With the 2 \$500,000 contributed in 2019 and the recent contribution of \$300,000 in 2020, 3 HAWC's shareholder has already exceeded the \$750,000 contribution of 4 additional paid in capital.
-At 12/31/19 the capital structure consisted of 41% 5 equity and 59% debt, a reasonable balance.
+At $12/31/19$ the capital structure consisted of 41% 5 equity and 59% debt, a reasonable balance.
 With the additional debt financing 6 associated with the Atkinson tank and the SNHRWP, HAWC's capital structure is 7 projected to consist of 35% equity and 65% debt.
 The Company is also utilizing 8 the PUC Staff provided baseline return of equity ("ROE") of 9.69% plus a .50% 9 adder for rate case expense savings plus a .25% for exemplary performance.
 With 10 the increase in franchise areas, both customers and revenues increase.
 Similarly, 11 expenses increase.
 Also, the Company expects a net increase in expenses 12 associated with both the Atkinson tank and the SNHRWP.
 The Company 13 believes that the proposed increase in rates / revenues is fair, reasonable, and 14 manageable and allows the Company to earn a fair and reasonable rate of return 15 on its prudently incurred investments and pay for its necessary operating 16 expenses.
 The proposed increase will enable the Company to continue to provide 17 good quality water with good pressure, good reliability, and a good price.
 18 Q. Is there anything else that you would like to address before you address the rate 19 filing and the rate schedules?
-20 No. A.
+20 A. No. 21 Q. Are you familiar with the pending rate application of the Company and with the